Trump says he's placing Washington police under federal control and activating the National Guard

 “The administration’s actions are unprecedented, unnecessary, and unlawful,” District of Columbia Attorney General Brian Schwalb said.
 “There is no crime emergency in the District of Columbia."

-Schwalb, a Democrat, said violent crime in the district reached historic 30-year lows last year and is down another 26% this year.
+Schwalb, a Democrat, said violent crime in the district reached historic 30-year lows last year and is down an additional 26% this year.

 Washington Mayor Muriel Bowser said she would follow the law regarding the “so-called emergency” even as she indicated that Trump's actions were a reason why the District of Columbia should be a state with legal protections from such actions.